abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 Uploaded images will be stored in Cloud Storage and the captions will be stored in Cloud SQL Postgres.

-We'll also cover serving [Brotli-compressed](https://en.wikipedia.org/wiki/Brotli) static assets from an nginx sidecar container[^1] with Cloud CDN caching enabled on a [cookieless domain](https://gtmetrix.com/serve-static-content-from-a-cookieless-domain.html), performing remote Docker builds using [Container Builder](https://cloud.google.com/container-builder/) and [Container Registry](https://cloud.google.com/container-registry/), using `jemalloc` to [improve memory usage/performance](https://www.levups.com/en/blog/2017/optimize_ruby_memory_usage_jemalloc_heroku_scalingo.html), IPv6 support, and popping a remote `rails console` for debugging.
+We'll also cover serving [Brotli-compressed](https://en.wikipedia.org/wiki/Brotli) static assets from an nginx sidecar container[^why-nginx] with Cloud CDN caching enabled on a [cookieless domain](https://gtmetrix.com/serve-static-content-from-a-cookieless-domain.html), performing remote Docker builds using [Container Builder](https://cloud.google.com/container-builder/) and [Container Registry](https://cloud.google.com/container-registry/), using `jemalloc` to [improve memory usage/performance](https://www.levups.com/en/blog/2017/optimize_ruby_memory_usage_jemalloc_heroku_scalingo.html), IPv6 support, and popping a remote `rails console` for debugging.

-[^1]:
+[^why-nginx]:
     Why an nginx reverse proxy?

     Some folks will recommend configuring Rails to serve static assets, and [simply put a CDN in front](http://guides.rubyonrails.org/asset_pipeline.html#cdns) to cache assets so that only the first asset request (which actually hits Rails) is slow.
 However, I like that nginx reduces the need to have a bunch of Rack middleware (e.g. for [enforcing SSL access](https://github.com/tobmatth/rack-ssl-enforcer), [gzip-compressing requests](https://robots.thoughtbot.com/content-compression-with-rack-deflater), [aborting slow requests](https://github.com/heroku/rack-timeout)), and supports features Rails/Rack doesn't have quite yet (like [on-the-fly brotli compression](https://github.com/google/ngx_brotli)), as well as letting you opt-out of using a CDN while still having decent asset load performance.